There is one book to me, that has stayed above everything else that is written about being an artist.

 How to be aware ?

-How to differentiate, truely, The Voice of one's own Heart ?
+How to differentiate, discern, truely, The Voice of one's own Heart ?

 And there you are then with yourself again and your circular argument.

 Onward, on the subject of negating in order to reduce.
-I must add, that there are some rare cases, when artists have truely been omnipotent and practiced a unique art practice through decades remaining steady on their course, which was originally purely constructed out of their own true nature, right from the beginning.
+I must add, that there are some rare cases, when artists have truely been omnipotent and practiced a unique art practice through decades remaining steady on their course, which was originally purely constructed out of their own true nature, right from the beginning - purged before being influenced.
 And still remain unique compared to dominant "reality".
-Why, I even met one !
-I thought.
-But the primary condition is to Be BEING real, genuine, sincere, authentic - from the first push to the last line.
+Why, for a while I thought I had even met one of these rare individuals, so it is quite possible that these specimen could exist somewhere ?
+But the primary condition is to Be BEING REAL, genuine, sincere, authentic - from the first push to the last line.
 However, and nevertheless, most of us mortals are influenced by the surrounding culture, and quite unaware of that affect on our "inner" art.

-That is why ( I repeat ) it is the most foolish thing to do to bash an art form / whatever ( because bashing it in the world means bashing it in the inner world means bashing a possibility from oneself to grow as a human being ).
-I say with bias : especially to bash abstract art, which ( to me) is my reduced art form - so ( to me ) it is the purest form of art ( so far ).
+That is why ( I repeat ) it is the most foolish thing to do to bash an art form / whatever (to deny whatever phenomenon there is) ( because bashing it in the world means bashing it in the inner world means bashing a possibility from oneself to grow as a human being ).
+I say with bias : especially to bash abstract art, which (to me) is my reduced art form - so (to me) it is the purest form of art ( so far ).

 Abstract and expression are essential.